JeremiahKaren/35percent.github.io/_posts/2017-02-27-aylesbury-cpo-grounds-of-defence-lodged.md

 ---
 layout: post
 published: false
-title: "Aylesbury CPO - grounds of defence lodged"
+title: Aylesbury CPO - grounds of defence lodged
+subtitle: >-
-subtitle: "Secretary of State delivers on promise to 'robustly defend' his decision against Southwark's appeal"
+  Secretary of State delivers on promise to 'robustly defend' his decision against Southwark's appeal
 ---

-Thanks to the general public's wonderful contributions to our [crowdfunding campaign](link), we were able to submit our grounds of defence to Southwark's high court appeal of the [Aylesbury CPO decison](link) on Wednesday.
+Thanks to the general public's wonderful contributions to our [crowdfunding campaign](https://www.gofundme.com/aylesbury-the-right-to-a-community-2uefgf2s), the Aylesbury Leaseholder Group was able to submit its grounds of defence of the[Aylesbury CPO decison](http://35percent.org/2016-09-18-aylesbury-compulsory-purchase-order-rejected/) last Wedsnesday.
+The grounds were prepared by barrister Chris Jacobs, of Landmark Chambers, who successfully represented the leaseholders in the final days of the CPO public inquiry.

-The Secretary of State also submitted his grounds of defence and we are glad to see that he is sticking to his [pledge](http://35percent.org/img/SoSresponsetoLbC.pdf) to _"defend the claim robustly"_.
+This is the latest round in the legal battle to maintain the goverment's refusal to grant Southwark Council ownership of the leaseholder's homes.
+Southwark has gone to the High Court for a judicial review of the decision, made by Sajid Javid, Secretary of State, Department of Communities and Local Government.
+Mr Javid has also submitted his grounds of defence and the Aylesbury leaseholders are heartened to see that he is sticking to his [pledge](http://35percent.org/img/SoSresponsetoLbC.pdf) to _"defend the claim robustly"_.

-A hearing date of 9th May has been set when the case will be heard at the Royal Courts of Justice.
-We still need funds in order to be represented on the day by a barrister - we are only £3k away from our £10k requirement, pls give generously.

-## Response to Mayor's viabilty SPG
-Mayor's new viability SPG is piss poor and full of ready-made get-out clauses for developers, particulary around land value.
-Sadiq Khan has completed Boris's unfinished goal of peverting the term 'affordable housing'.

-Diffrent Mayor; business as usual.

-Plus ca change, plus c'est la meme chose.

-Here's our [detailed response](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf) as if it mattered..

-## Response to Mayor's estate regeneration guidance
-Mayor's estate regeneration guidance is equally piss poor.

-Not even the requirement for a ballot.
-In contrast, it actually recommends to avoiding ballots!

-Here's our [detailed response](link) as if were going to have any impact anyway..

-What a complete cop out etc.

-Boo to all those lefty academics who recommended we vote for Sadiq Khan..
+The case will be heard at the Royal Courts of Justice on 9 May and the support for the leaseholders is growing.
+The Aylesbury' residents have just established a new tenants and residents association, Wendover Community TRA, that is determined to protect their interests.
+Southwark Defend Council Housing organised a fundraising benefit for the TRA, with a special screening of 'I, Danial', followed by a discussion led by director Ken Loach.  £600 was raised, with a £100 donated to the leaseholder legal fund.
+A
+[demonstration](https://gallery.mailchimp.com/cb39db56cab07dad23385b7eb/files/26eb3e2e-2b6a-47ee-adf7-54a8a9baa8cc/southwarkDCH_demo_25March2017_A6_2pp_web_4133_.pdf) is set for the 25 March  - council housing, not luxory flats - that will march from Canada Water, site of [the biggest regeneration](http://35percent.org/canada-water/) in Southwark, to the Aylesbury estate.

+There is a realistion across London that this is a decision that has ramifications for all leaseholders on all council estates facing regeneration.
+Over 180 seperate donations have been made by individuals, union branches, TRAs and campaign groups, to support the leaseholders and the crowd fund stands at over £7000  - but more is needed to ensure that the leaseholders are represented on the 9 May by a barrister, so our new target is £10,000 - please [give generously](https://www.gofundme.com/aylesbury-the-right-to-a-community-2uefgf2s)!